yokomizor/yokomizor.github.com/resume.md

   <span>Dec 2010 - May 2012</span>
 </div>

-Catho is a job site where I worked to maintaining the resume and CRM platforms, using PHP, MySQL, Solr, Smarty, Javascript and JQuery.
+Catho is a Brazilian job list where I worked to maintaining the resume and CRM platforms, using PHP, MySQL, Solr, Smarty, Javascript and JQuery.

 ### [Jovem Pan](http://jp.com.br)